 Naivety is Power

-How can we possibly seek rainbows when you have your vision blurred by such an onslaught of mental, spiritual and energetic attack?
+How can we possibly seek rainbows when we have our vision blurred by such an onslaught of mental, spiritual and energetic attacks?

 For these reasons (and more), it’s much more difficult to be the one focused on the rainbow.
 It takes a lot more courage and strength of character.

 Not only because it involves walking the unbeaten path where company can be scarce, but because you find yourself swimming against the tide and risk being thought of as ‘childish’ or ‘naive’

 Yet I argue that the opposite is the case.